NASA To Peer Into The Atmosphere Of Newfound Gas Giants With The James Webb Space Telescope

 Since tidally-locked planets only expose to us their dark side, the bright side being permanently oriented toward their parent star, the best way to find out more about their atmosphere is to examine their phase curves.

-Cue exoplanet WASP-43b, a “hot Jupiter” 261 light-years away and which orbits its host star in less than 20 hours.
+Cue exoplanet WASP-43b, a “hot Jupiter” 261 light-years away which orbits its host star in less than 20 hours.
 Previously imaged with the Hubble and the Spitzer space telescopes, this exoplanet will also be checked out by Webb to see the different wavelengths of starlight that pass through its atmosphere at different depths and get a clearer picture of its structure.

 Measuring The Glow Of WASP-18b

-While some planets can be particularly bright (for instance Venus, the brightest planet in our solar system), the light coming from a planet is considerable fainter than that of its eclipsing parent star.
+While some planets can be particularly bright (for instance Venus, the brightest planet in our solar system), the light coming from a planet is considerably fainter than that of its eclipsing parent star.

 But there’s a way to see just how bright very hot exoplanets really are, and that’s measuring their glow before and after they transit their host star.